microcks/microcks.io/content/blog/google-pubsub-emulator-usage-dojo.md

 draft: false
 ---

-{{< image src="images/blog/google-pubsub-emulator-usage-dojo-feature.png" alt="image" zoomable="true" >}}

-At Dojo, speed is critical.
+At [**Dojo**](https://dojo.tech/), speed is critical.
 Not just in how fast our card machines process payments (which is milliseconds, by the way 😉), but in how fast we ship value to our customers.

 Our platform relies heavily on an event-driven architecture running on Google Cloud.
 While this is powerful in production, it creates friction for our "inner loop" development.
 Developers often have to connect to real cloud resources just to test a single microservice, which means managing complex credentials, spending time waiting for cloud resources to deploy, and incurring cloud costs for every test run.

+{{< image src="images/blog/google-pubsub-emulator-usage-dojo-feature.png" alt="image" zoomable="true" >}}

-We want to shift our testing left, enabling our engineers to spin up a transaction flow simulation on their laptop, completely offline.
+We want to **shift our testing left, enabling our engineers to spin up a transaction flow simulation on their laptop, completely offline**.
 We want to publish mock payment events, verify how services consume them, and iterate instantly without waiting for a cloud deployment.

 However, Microcks couldn't be used with the Google Pub/Sub emulator, so I've recently contributed a new feature to Microcks to bridge this gap.